Community Foundation to host 'brain health' listening session in Farley

 Residents of rural Dubuque County are invited to attend and share the experiences of their children and families related to brain health needs, including access to services in the community and schools, according to a press release.

 Registration is free and not required.
-If you would like to express interest in attending, visit the Facebook event page at bit.ly/kidsbrainhealth.
+Those who want to indicate they are interested in attending can visit bit.ly/kidsbrainhealth.